 Class C Official - Refers to Officials at District or Regional competitions or Judges at National competitions.
-C officials can also assume any of the aforementioned position as authorized.
+Class C officials may also be computer operators, scorekeepers, or timekeepers..
 Class C officials may, if needed or if being evaluated for upgrade, center referee at National competitions for non-Black Belt divisions only.

 - 1. Must meet all above requirements for class E through D officials - 2.
-Adequate knowledge of Referee terms and methods of signaling - 3.
-Adequate proficiency as Referee at District or Regional competition - 4.
+Adequate knowledge of Referee terms and methods of signaling

+- 3. Adequate proficiency as Referee at District or Regional competition - 4.
 Must have officiated as a corner judge as a D level official for a minimum of two District or Regional AAU licensed events or one AAU licensed National event working a minimum of two days - 5.
 Minimum age of 16 - 6.
-Minimum rank of Red/Brown Belt

-- 7. Must attend a yearly District/Regional Clinic and Workshop - 8.
+Minimum rank of Red/Brown Belt - 7.
+Must attend a yearly District/Regional Clinic and Workshop - 8.
 Must request to be evaluated for an upgrade at either the local, regional or national level.
 Request for upgrade at the local level should be made to the tournament director who will supply a list of applicants to the tournament Head Referee - a.
 A head Referee for a local event who evaluates an applicant for upgrade must be a Clinic Administrator and/or a AA official and must have been appointed by the Chief Referee Committee